VkareGit/BrainyBuddyGo/README.md

 # BrainyBuddy Discord Bot

 BrainyBuddy is a Discord bot that uses machine learning models to interact with users.
 It's capable of understanding and answering questions by integrating with the OpenAI GPT-3.5 Turbo model.
-The bot filters messages, identifying if a message is a question.
+(testVersion branch) The bot filters messages, identifying if a message is a question.
 Only questions are processed and passed on to the OpenAI GPT-3.5 Turbo API for generating an intelligent response.

 ## Components
 The bot primarily consists of two major components:

-- **Gradient Boosting Question Classifier**: This is a Gradient Boosting model trained to identify if an input is a question.
+- (testVersion branch) **Gradient Boosting Question Classifier**: This is a Gradient Boosting model trained to identify if an input is a question.
 It's implemented in Python and hosted locally via Flask as an API endpoint.
 The model is trained on a balanced dataset, ensuring reliable identification of question and non-question input.
 + **Discord Interaction and OpenAI Integration**: This part is implemented in Go and includes the logic for interacting with the Discord API, forwarding user messages to the Question Classifier API, and managing responses from OpenAI's GPT-3.5 Turbo API.s

 ## Features

-- The bot uses gradient-boosting based machine learning model to identify questions in the chat.
+- (testVersion branch) The bot uses gradient-boosting based machine learning model to identify questions in the chat.
-* Non-question sentences are ignored, reducing unnecessary API calls.
+* (testVersion branch) Non-question sentences are ignored, reducing unnecessary API calls.
 + The bot utilizes the OpenAI GPT-3.5 Turbo API to generate meaningful responses to the questions.
 - Efficient handling of API calls using worker queues and backoff strategy.